Is Liver Good For You? Beef Liver Nutrition (+8 Nutrients You Need)

 If you want to maximize your nutrient intake and make yourself immune to chronic disease, try the carnivore diet and make sure to add in beef liver.

 If you’re interested in the carnivore diet, join my Facebook group Carnivore Nation and sign up for my weekly newsletter for FREE access to the 30 Day Guide to Mastering the Carnivore Diet below.
+I also tweet daily, where I share nutritional science and debunk the dietary dogma.

 And make sure to eat your beef liver!